aaronphillips7493/CLAW/README.md

 e) snakemake -j 1 --conda-create-envs-only --use-conda (optional - create all conda environments for the pipeline)

 f) If outside network access is problematic, run downloadReference.sh to download the reference genome.
+	Alternatively, download your reference genome of interest and save it into the directory "chloro_assembly/reference/{file_name}\_single.fasta"

 .###